-Given the assumed level of rail service outlined in the Service Development Plan, the corresponding personal vehicle travel time between the two urbanized areas is detailed in Table ES-2.
+The SDP will be completed and adopted by ADOT following the publication of the Final EIS and issuance of a FRA Record of Decision.
+Given the assumed level of rail service outlined in the SDP as it is being developed, the corresponding personal vehicle travel time between the two urbanized areas is detailed in Table 4-7.
 No Build Alternative travel times are based on the Arizona Statewide Travel Demand Model version 2 (AZTDM2).